franciscop/picnic/README.md

 ## Disadvantages

-- `select`, `radiobutton` and `checkbox` support is not great, however it's better than most of the similar solutions listed below.
-This is solved by making them optional.
-To make them work they require the use of a wrapper with a class.
-These are: `.select` for `<select>`, `.radio` for `<input type="radio">` and `.checkbox` for `<input type="checkbox">`.
-Pretty simple (:

 - Difficult to drop in an already created project.
 This is what I meant by *invasive*.
 This is not within the new scope of the project.

-- The grids introduce an unsemantic component to your HTML5 if you decide to use them.
-Not really a way to solve it, however the unsemantic bit is only a class called `.row`